 This cocktail marries the intense orange of Cointreau with the herbal punch of Green Chartreuse and the vibrant fruity tartness of raspberries for a light, bubbly, springtime treat.

 In the late 1940s, the Margarita was popularized in Mexico, with the earliest recipes calling for Cointreau by name.
-In 1988, the Cosmo was invented in New York, and again the creator behind it reached for Cointreau specifically.
-In 1989 the brand merged with Remy Martin to form Remy Cointreau, now one of the world’s largest liquor brands.
-Now 171 years old, Cointreau has launched a range of products including Cointreau Noir and Cointreau Blood Orange.
+In 1988, the Cosmo was invented in New York, and again, the creator behind it reached for Cointreau specifically.
+In 1989, the brand merged with Remy Martin to form Remy Cointreau, now one of the world’s largest liquor brands.

 Although the recipe is a closely guarded secret, some information is known about the Cointreau production process.
 It begins with a neutral spirit distilled from sugar beets.
 That spirit is then infused with orange essence from the peels of bitter and sweet Caribbean oranges, as well as added spices.
 It is then watered down and sweetened before being bottled at 40% ABV.